awbla/awbla-student-workflow/content/4-processing.md

 #### Processing Documents

 - Select the document file(s) to be converted from your JPG folder.
-- Right-click selected items and select either ‘Convert to Adobe PDF’ or ‘Combine supported files in Acrobat’.
-This will open a window in Adobe Acrobat.
+- Right-click on the .jpg file and select 'Covert to Adobe PDF'
-    - If converting one file into a PDF, choose 'Convert to Adobe PDF'
-    - If combining multiple files into one PDF (like a multi-page letter or document), choose 'Combine supported files in Acrobat'.
-A new window will pop up—click 'Combine'.
+    - If combining multiple page items, select all items, then right-click and select 'Combine with Adobe Acrobat'
+    - Then click 'Combine' in the new window

 {% include figure.html img="convert_to_pdf.jpg" alt="intro image here" caption="" width="50%" %}

+- After Adobe opens with the new PDF file, navigate to the toolbar on the right-side of the window
+- Expand the toolbar so each tool's name is viewable (or hover over them to determine which tool is which)
+- Select 'Scan and OCR'
+- In the new toolbar that opens above the document, select 'Text Recognition'

+{% include figure.html img="AdobePDFsteps.png" alt="intro image here" caption="" width="100%" %}

+- Wait until Adobe Acrobat completes the command
+    -  Hint: The document will end up back at the first page when it is complete
+- Save the document as a PDF following the naming rules established under 'File Naming'
+    - Omit the '-001'
+    - In cases of combined documents, Adobe will automatically change the file name to 'Binder 1' or somthing similar; rename the file following our guidelines
 - When Adobe Acrobat opens, find 'Tools' in the top right corner of the screen and select Recognize Text > In this file.

-{% include figure.html img="recognize_text.jpg" alt="intro image here" caption="" width="100%" %}

-- Wait until Adobe Acrobat completes the command (the document will end up back at the first page).
-- Save the document as a PDF following the naming rules established under File Naming.

 --------------
 ### Adding Items to OneDrive: